David-Woodward/docker-crashplan/README.md

 Caution should be used when using this feature to avoid producing invalid XML.
 For example, using the feature to remove an entire node of XML that spans multiple lines would likely cause a problem unless all the lines within the XML node were unique within the file.
 Otherwise the text that is not unique would be removed from multiple XML nodes on the file and/or new unanticipated lines later added to the node would become new child nodes under the parent node.

 ## Troubleshooting

+### "Code42 cannot connect to its background service" Error Message on Client

+Generally this is caused by a CrashPlan update or a user action that triggers a change in the files used by the CrashPlan background service to identify itslef to the client application.
+To get everything back in sync and working again, re-copy the the `.ui_info` and `service.pem` files to your client system from the `var` directory on the headless CrashPlan installation as detailed in the [Quick Start](#quick-start) section.

 ### Shell Access